freeminer/freeminer/doc/lua_api.md

     range = 4.0,
-    -- Range of node and object pointing that is possible with this item held
+    -- Range of node and object pointing that is possible with this item held -- Can be overridden with itemstack meta.

     liquids_pointable = false,
     -- If true, item can point to all liquid nodes (`liquidtype ~= "none"`), -- even those for which `pointable = false`

+    pointabilities = {
+        nodes = {
+            ["default:stone"] = "blocking",
+            ["group:leaves"] = false,
+        },
+        objects = {
+            ["modname:entityname"] = true,
+            ["group:ghosty"] = true, -- (an armor group)
+        },
+    },
+    -- Contains lists to override the `pointable` property of nodes and objects.
+    -- The index can be a node/entity name or a group with the prefix `"group:"`.
+    -- (For objects `armor_groups` are used and for players the entity name is irrelevant.)
+    -- If multiple fields fit, the following priority order is applied:
+    -- 1. value of matching node/entity name
+    -- 2. `true` for any group
+    -- 3. `false` for any group
+    -- 4. `"blocking"` for any group
+    -- 5. `liquids_pointable` if it is a liquid node
+    -- 6. `pointable` property of the node or object

     light_source = 0,
     -- When used for nodes: Defines amount of light emitted by node.